BlockByBlock/pyinterface/README.md

 	dmesg | grep tty

--- CONFIGURE the serial port and baudrate by using portconfig.py -- All other settings can be added on pyintf.py
+-- CONFIGURE the serial port and baudrate by editing portconfig.txt -- All other settings can be added on pyintf.py

 -- Log is saved in the directory of the script